How many times have you heard somebody say that that leafy green vegetables are high in protein?

 Looking at it from a calorie perspective, 100 calories of ground beef has 10 grams of protein while 100 calories of fresh baby spinach has 12 grams.
 Per calorie, spinach does have more protein than ground beef.
 Percentage-wise, spinach is 30% protein while ground beef is 40% protein (and 60% fat).

 On the surface, it sounds like good advice to “eat more greens for protein” but in reality, in order to get 12 grams of protein from 100 calories of spinach, you’d have to eat almost an entire pound of it!
+Picture a 12-inch by 12-inch (30cm by 30cm) container packed full of spinach.
 That’s a LOT of spinach for anyone to eat in a meal, let alone an entire day!

 No, not at all!
 Greens are just one of many foods that I eat that contain protein.
 Besides, you don’t need to get massive amounts of protein in each meal.
-Stop worrying about the protein percentage of a particular food and focus on your overall, daily protein intake.
+Stop worrying about the protein percentage of a particular food and focus on your overall, daily protein intake – from whole foods.

 10% Of Calories From Protein Is Enough